loremorayma2/loremorayma2/README.md

 * [Instagram] https://www.instagram.com/lore_morayma/
 * [Facebook] https://www.facebook.com/lorena.huascoaruquipa
 * [Twitter] https://twitter.com/LoreMorayma

+💬 if you have some questions, just tell me 🤔

 <!--
 **loremorayma2/loremorayma2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.